rymdlego/dotfiles/README.md

 ## My dotfiles for MacOS and Linux

+I'm updating this all the time... :)

+This is what I use and keep my computers in sync with similar config.

 To install everything, just run:

 `make install` will install Homebrew (and Xcode if MacOS), Brewfile packages, stow dotfiles into place, and some additional post commands.